SilentErosion/2024-2nd/README.md

 # Ultimate Goals of 2024
 1. Be prepared to apply for an internship or an education program like SSAFY: I think what I have to do right now is to actually make programs for each part(Android, Front, and Back) to find out what I really want to do.
    1. Do my best on practice SW project to get an attention from the CTO so that I can get the internship at Miridi if possible.
-   2. Make
 3. Try applying for various companies to be numb about getting rejected and constantly reflect on the life choices and my skills.
 4. Make a blog and organize what I've learned. = Distribution of refined knowledge

 # General Plans for 2024
-October
+### October
 - Wrap up what I am currently doing, to reach a level that I can prove I learned at least few things I wanted in the first place
 - Build a simple web application(probably a simple online forum) using top-down learning.
 The main goal is to think about the considerations in providing services and get basic understanding and skills of frameworks.

-November-December
+### November-December
 - Take a part in the at least two group projects.
 Make sure that I'm not the only programmer.
 - Do some simple side project related to my life to show that I can solve unorthodox problems
 - Analyze and reverse-engineer currently exisiting websites